Ciaran-Hughes/BTCAnomalyDetection/README.md

 ## Prerequisites

----

 Python3 is needed to run this package.
-The easiest way to run this code is to make a new conda envirnoment with python3.9.6
+The easiest way to run this code is to make a new conda environment with python3.9.6
 ```
 $ conda create -n "anom_detect" python=3.9.6
 ```

-Now install the modules that are needed inside this conda envirnoment by running
+Now install the modules that are needed inside this conda environment by running
 ```
 $ pip install -r requirements.txt
 ```